Disability Service Feedback & Complaints Procedures

 - Complaints of a general nature with the Disability Service;

-- Specific complaints about access to services, facilities, information or buildings subject to the Disability Act 2005;
+- Specific complaints about access to supports, facilities, information or buildings subject to the Disability Act 2005;

 - Complaints of a general nature with Trinity College Dublin that may arise.